 Julia Limes, MD, was born and raised in Denver and returned to complete medical school at the University of Colorado after attending TCU for undergrad.
 She completed her residency and chief residency here at the University of Colorado and has been on faculty with the Hospital Medicine Division since finishing her training.
 Her academic interests include patient care handoffs, transitions of care, and residency operations.
 She is the site director for the residency at University of Colorado Hospital and co-directs the Hospitalist Training Program.
 Outside of work, she enjoys running, hiking, traveling and cheering on the Denver sports teams.

 Adrienne Mann, MD, is a native Denverite.
 She attended undergrad at the University of Colorado and then continued at the University of Colorado for both medical school and residency training.
 She is a graduate of the Hospitalist Training Program, and after serving as Chief Medical Resident with fellow APD Julia Limes, she joined the Hospital Medicine Group at the Rocky Mountain Regional VA Medical Center.
-Her academic interests include teaching at the bedside, transitions of care, and resident wellness.
-She is one of the site directors at the VA, and also co-directs the VA Sequential Training program, a longitudinal curriculum for 3rd-year medical students at the VA.
+Her academic interests include coaching for trainee wellbeing, and teaching at the bedside.
+She is one of the site directors at the VA.
+She is also a certified life coach and co-directs Better Together Physician Coaching, an online coaching program for GME trainees across the country.
 Outside of work, she enjoys spending time with her husband, Scott, and two daughters, Amelia and Charlotte.
 She is outdoorsy in that she likes sitting on patios or in parks, and also can be found attending ballet class or hot yoga.

 Yasmin Sacro, MD, is a proud second-generation Filipina raised in San Diego, California who completed her BA in Biological Sciences and Economics at the University of Chicago, then graduated from the University of Chicago Pritzker School of Medicine.
 She completed her residency and chief year in internal medicine at Scripps Mercy Hospital in San Diego.
 She then served as a Core Faculty member at the University of Chicago and is also a National Health Service Corps Member.
 She joined the Division of General Internal Medicine at the University of Colorado in 2015 and provides primary care at Denver Health Eastside Clinic.
 Her primary academic interests include care of underserved populations, diversity, and medical education.
 Outside of medicine, Dr. Sacro spends her time reading, trying the newest exercise boutique, enjoying cultural arts, and chasing her 3 children.
 Dr. Sacro is the Program Director of the Primary Care Residency Track of the University of Colorado at Denver Health.